-The Company's stock option has no dilutive effect in the first semester of 2011 and 2010.
+The Company's stock option has no dilutive effect in the nine months ended September 30, 2011 and 2010.
 Also, the Company does not have any potential common share nor other instruments that may entitle the holder to common shares.
 Hence, diluted EPS is the same as basic EPS.